 Updates will be focused in groupings.
-Some changes will be a simple reorganization of information while other changes may be to a policy.
+Some changes will be a simple reorganization of information while other changes may be to policy.

-Links will be provided for each new chapter or ordinance in strikethrough and underline format.
-This is where you come in.
 Please check back to this page on the website to see the latest changes that have been made.